 - If you feel you cannot get involved supportively go and tell an adult immediately. - Watching and not doing anything looks as if you are on the side of the bully.
 It makes the victim feel more unhappy and on their own.
 All pupils are expected to walk away from a situation.
 Pupils encouraging pupils to engage in bullying or fighting will receive a consequence.
-This includes pupils recording or taking images of bullying or fighting. - Do not pretend to be friends with a bully. - Teachers have ways of dealing with bullies without you getting into trouble.
+This includes pupils recording or taking images of bullying or fighting inside the academy or when representing the academy off-site. - Do not pretend to be friends with a bully. - Teachers have ways of dealing with bullies without you getting into trouble.
 Teachers will always support the victim and there will be consequences for bullies.

-If you feel you cannot tell a teacher or a member of staff you can anonymously place a letter in the anti-bullying box that can be found in Student Services.
+If you feel you cannot tell a teacher or a member of staff you can anonymously place a letter in the worry box in your classroom.